Gas being 'weaponised' against Moldova, EU says | Headlines

 Gas being 'weaponised' against Moldova, EU says

-"In global terms the price increases around the world are not a consequence of weaponisation of the gas supply, but in the case of Moldova, yes it is," EU foreign policy chief Josep Borrell told a news conference alongside Moldova's Prime Minister Natalia Gavrilita in Brussels.
+The Kremlin on Wednesday denied the Russian company was using gas talks with Chisinau to try to extract political concessions, but EU foreign policy chief Josep Borrell rejected that argument.
+"In global terms the price increases around the world are not a consequence of weaponisation of the gas supply, but in the case of Moldova, yes it is," Borrell told a news conference alongside Moldova's Prime Minister Natalia Gavrilita in Brussels.

+He did not offer any detailed evidence of Russian pressure.
+Gazprom has said it will suspend gas exports to Moldova, which borders Romania and Ukraine, if it is not paid for previous supplies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)